o-jasper/o-jasper.github.io/presentation/bitvote/bitvote.md

 * Wide open to new blogs etcetera

 * Optimistic

+NOTES:

+* There was freedom of enterprise because opertunities were not filled.
+  Those still exist, but a big company will want to buy you, and simply copy you otherwise.

+* ... todo

+* ... because of that optimistic.

 ## What it has become and is in danger of becoming